kaleb110/recipe-app-react/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or issues, please open an issue or submit a pull request.

+Please read our [Contributing Guide](CONTRIBUTING.md) for details on how you can contribute.

 ## 📞 Contact

 If you have any questions or want to reach out, feel free to contact me at [kalisha123k@gmail.com](mailto:kalisha123k@gmail.com).